How Upbit hackers laundered millions using crypto exchanges?

 Graph view of hackers laundering funds to Bity.com (created using Gephi)

 In addition, we can also get the transactions that hackers sent to bity.com.
 Notice, date, and the amount of the transactions.
 All transactions were sent to Bity within 45 minutes and they all are around 60 ETH.
-You can download this data from here.

 Transactions received by Bity from upbit hackers' address